 First, lets consider an old, well-known problem that everyone faces in the beginning and throughout their career as a leader: having too many or too few clients.

-This isn’t true in the freelance economy.
-Problems happen quickly, but they can also be solved quickly.
+This isn’t the case in the freelance economy.
+Problems that arise quickly can also be solved quickly.
 It’s all about building the right team, and being able to vet and incorporate top freelancers into your team.

 Picture a high-growth firm signing new clients.
 Once the workload gets too massive for their full-time staff, it’s relatively simple to balance client demand with resource capacity by leveraging freelancers.
-Then, if and when the work slows down, the talent contracts could end or pause.
+Then, if and when the work slows down, the talent contracts have the flexibility to end or pause.

-Logistically, this would also allow for businesses to shift freelance accounting professionals across seasons, which could invite the best of the best during busy season and leave you to a few, local, trusted employees the remainder of the year.
+Logistically, this allows for businesses to shift freelance accounting professionals across seasons, which invites the best of the best during busy season and leave you to a few, local, trusted employees for the remainder of the year.

 This impact is most obvious for traditional tax and audit firms, who can onboard freelancers during busy season.
 In an analysis we put together, we calculated that our traditional CPA firm clients save an average of $46,000 for every freelancer utilized during busy season.